 During my six years at MF, the last three as fitness editor, it grew from a quirky little niche publication to a mainstream newsstand magazine.
 My MF colleagues and I won a few Maggie Awards, which are given by the Western Publications Association, including one for personal columns and essays.
 (I wrote two of the three we submitted the year we won, so I can claim a majority of the award.)

 The second break in grad school was meeting Kimberly Heinrichs, my wife.
 We married six months after graduation.
 I can use the “g” word because she actually graduated; me, I just quit writing checks to USC, and it worked out fine all around.

 By late 1997, it was time to make a move.
 Two moves, actually.
 Kimberly was pregnant with our second child, and we wanted to get out of L.A.
 And after six years at Weider, I needed to move up or out.

 “Out” won.
 I got a job as fitness editor at Men’s Health, a magazine with five times the circulation of MF, and in 1998 we moved across the country to Pennsylvania.

-These days I’m as busy as I’ve ever been with both work (you’ll find my latest on the Articles page) and family.
-Kimberly and I still live in Pennsylvania’s Lehigh Valley, where our three teenagers and assorted pets keep us guessing.
+Kimberly and I still live in Pennsylvania’s Lehigh Valley, where our three college students and assorted felines keep us guessing.